 By staying right at the foot of Neuschwanstein Castle, you have an opportunity to appreciate the serenity of the location before the rest of the tourists arrive.

-The dawn was just sleepily creeping over the mountain tops and early morning swirls of mist lifted off the pink coverlet that had covered the Alpsee lake at night.
+The day aftre our arrival, dawn was just sleepily creeping over the mountain tops and early morning swirls of mist lifted off the pink coverlet that had covered the Alpsee lake at night.

 In the quietness, the occasional leap of a fish left a perfect set of concentric ripples behind – like embroidery on pale blue silk.